6 Ways to Remove the First 4 Characters in Excel

 By doing so, you can modify the formula so that it trims characters from the right using the RIGHT function or the left using the LEFT function.

 With the MID function, it is possible to retrieve a portion of the string from a provided text string, by indicating the starting position and length of the string.
-And again, to count the number of characters in the string, I am going to use the LEN function.
+Again, to count the number of characters in the string, I am going to use the LEN function.

 Syntax